maniacbug/ncore/README.md

 1. Create the HelloWorld sketch in the IDE the normal way.
 2. This creates ~/Source/Arduino/HelloWorld/HelloWorld.pde.
 3. Create a 'native' directory underneath, e.g. ~/Source/Arduino/HelloWorld/native
-4. Copy Jamrules from ~/Source/Arduino/hardware/native/examples/Jamrules into ~/Source/Arduino/HelloWorld/native
+4. Copy Jamrules and Jamfile from ~/Source/Arduino/hardware/native/samples into ~/Source/Arduino/HelloWorld/native
-5. Create Jamfile ...
 5. From a command prompt, cd to ~/Source/Arduino/HelloWorld/native, and type 'jam'
 6. Run out/HelloWorld

-In your sketch, use the ".PDE" extension for anything that should be included in both Arduino hardware builds and native builds.
+In your sketch, use the ".INO" extension for anything that should be included in both Arduino hardware builds and native builds.
 Use ".CPP" for files that should only be in the Arduino hardware build.
 The native build will not pick those up.
-In the 'native' directory off your sketch, include any files that should be in the native build.
+In the 'native' directory off your sketch, include any files that should be only in the native build.
 The Arduino hardware build will not pick those up.
 This allows you to substitute native versions of any of your functions if you need it.
 This avoids lots of "#if NATIVE" everywhere in your sketch.